pnp/blog/content/post/office-add-ins-community-call-july-2021.md

 ---
 ## Call Summary:

-This month\'s community call features presentations - **Shared mailboxes in Outlook** (Shared Mailbox vs Delegate Access/Shared Folder, Shared Mailbox design considerations and add-ins) and **PnP: Message recipients changed event (Outlook)** (If external recipients are detected in an
+This month's community call features presentations - **Shared mailboxes in Outlook** (Shared Mailbox vs Delegate Access/Shared Folder, Shared Mailbox design considerations and add-ins) and **PnP: Message recipients changed event (Outlook)** (If external recipients are detected in an